 Mastercard (MA) stock has surpassed all expectations since I last covered it in April.
 Back then, shares of the payment processing giant changed hands for around $230 each.
 They closed out yesterday at just over the $340 per share mark.
-Call that a near 50% gain in a little under eight months – slightly more inclusive of dividend cash.
-As you can probably imagine, those are not words I envisaged typing back in the dark days of the second quarter, but I guess you could say that about a lot of stocks.
+Call that a near 50% gain in a little under eight months – slightly more when inclusive of dividend cash.
+As you can imagine, those are not words I envisaged typing back in the dark days of the second quarter, but I guess you could say that about a lot of stocks.

 The Valuation Limiter

 Back in April, Mastercard stock traded for just under 29x FY19 net profit.
 I remarked that it represented a decent long-term deal, even though it may not have appeared so at first glance.
 Ultimately, it was not that much of a premium to burn off given underlying double-digit annual growth.
 That is before mentioning the impact of ultra-low interest rates on equity valuations too.
 That said, and given the significant share price appreciation here, it is probably worth a second look.